Scheduled MonumentsEnglandDeserted village of Hampton Gay

 Deserted village of Hampton Gay is a scheduled monument protected by Historic England under reference 1006334.
 View the official record →

-The Deserted Village of Hampton Gay is a medieval settlement in Oxfordshire whose earthworks and archaeological remains document the layout and organisation of a community that was abandoned during the post-medieval period.
+Deserted village of Hampton Gay is a medieval settlement site located in Oxfordshire whose physical remains are visible as earthworks and ridge-and-furrow fields characteristic of nucleated village habitation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006334.

 Deserted village of Hampton Gay is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006334.